rhfung/manticore-iOSInfiniteScroll/README.md

 This project is a work in progress.

-* Decouple authentication from TastyPie apikey
+* Decouple authentication from TastyPie `apikey`
-* Simplify the pagination function by saving username, apikey, and url prefix in a global object.
+* Simplify the pagination function by saving `username`, `apikey`, and url prefix in a global object.